ktrance/prometheus-demo/README.md

 Prometheus use a pull mechanism to retrive metrics from nodes.
 The demo uses [Nancy](http://nancyfx.org/) to open a a port delivering the metrics over the plain text protocol.

-The demo will show how to run with one windows box(Nancy does not at this point support CoreClr) running the exporter, and one linux box running the server and [Grafana](http://grafana.org/) as docker containers.
+The demo will show how to run with one windows box running the exporter, and one linux box running the server and [Grafana](http://grafana.org/) as docker containers.

 ## How to run